heyphat/chat-with-ai/README.md

 1. Clone the repository
 2. Run `flutter pub get` to install dependencies
-3. Create a `.env` file in the root directory with the following content:
+3. Create a `.env` file in the root directory or `assets/.env` with the following content:

 ```
 # API Keys for different AI providers